sigbla/sigbla-app/docs/content/resources.md

 ```

 For the first resource, we use `staticResource` to pass the path to a file within our resources.
 Resources are usually
-packaged together with your code in a jar file, making it easy to include these without needing separate files.
+packaged together with your code in a jar file, located within the project `resources` folder, making it easy to
+include these without needing separate files.

 The second example uses `staticFile`, which instead looks for the file somewhere on your filesystem.